aspect-build/aspect-cli/README.md

 This installs the `aspect` command and also links it to `bazel`, just like the [bazelisk] installer does.

-> We plan to have a standard "core" homebrew formula so this will just be `brew install aspect` in the future.

-## Bazelisk (MacOS / Linux)

-On any platform, so long as you already have [bazelisk] installed, you can have [bazelisk] install the Aspect CLI just like it can install the standard Bazel CLI.
-Add this to your `.bazeliskrc` in your project folder to install Aspect for all developers:

-From the release you wish to use: https://github.com/aspect-build/aspect-cli/releases copy the `.bazeliskrc` snippet into your `.bazeliskrc` file to install Aspect for all developers in this repository.

-Note that in all cases, the `.bazelversion` file continues to indicate which version of the Bazel tool is fetched and run beneath the wrapper.

 ## Manual (MacOS / Linux)

 On any platform, you can download the `aspect` binary for your platform on our